-As Los Angeles County enters the "Orange Tier" (tier 3, moderate virus transmission) of the State's Blueprint for a Safer Economy framework, the County is amending and lifting some additional local activity-specific and sector-specific restrictions, effective at 12:01am on Friday, April 30, 2021.
-All activities are still subject to this local Orange Tier Risk Reduction Order and any other Los Angeles County sector-specific reopening protocols and guidance.
+As Los Angeles County enters the "Yellow Tier" (tier 4, the least restrictive tier) of the State's Blueprint for a Safer Economy framework, the County is amending and lifting some additional local activity-specific and sector-specific restrictions, effective at 12:01am on day, May 6, 2021.
+All activities are still subject to this local Yellow Tier Risk Reduction Order and any other Los Angeles County sector-specific reopening protocols and guidance.

-As certain activities are allowed to resume, the Health Officer continues to urge residents to proceed with caution.
-COVID-19 case rates, hospitalizations, and deaths remain at moderate levels in Los Angeles County.
-Vaccinations are occurring as quickly as supplies allow, but most people in our community are still not fully vaccinated.
+As certain activities are allowed to resume, the Health Officer continues to urge residents to adhere to precautions and for all who can to get fully vaccinated against COVID-19.
+Vaccinations are widely available to those 16 years and older, but most people in our community are still not fully vaccinated and remain susceptible to infection.
+It is vitally important that a very high percentage of Los Angeles County residents become fully vaccinated as soon as possible.
 New variants of the virus that may spread more easily or cause more severe illness are present in our county; however, their impact on our local pandemic remains largely unknown.
-Several other states continue to experience increased case and hospitalization rates.
+Several other states, including Oregon, Nevada and Arizona, are experiencing a recent increase in case and hospitalization rates.
 Just because certain activities are allowed or certain reopening protocols are revised, that does not mean that those activities are "safe" and without risk.

 The purpose of the requirements contained in this Order and related reopening protocols and guidance is to make these activities and sectors safer for workers and the public.
-But reopening requires that all individuals and businesses use particular care and do their part to make these activities as safe as possible by strictly and consistently wearing masks and following physical distancing requirements and all other business- or activity-specific safety protocols.
+But reopening requires that all individuals and businesses use particular care and do their part to make these activities as safe as possible by strictly and consistently wearing masks as directed and following physical distancing requirements and all other businessor activity-specific safety protocols.